-Once you’ve gone through your fabrics and sort them out, then you can work on storage.
+Once you’ve gone through your fabrics and sorted them out, then you can work on storage.
 I know it’s hard to get rid of fabric!
 You never know when you might need it!
 My grandmother worked in a sewing plant all of her life and sewed for herself and her family.
 She kept almost every scrap of fabric, but at least she had a room.
 I loved digging through it and finding all kinds of treasures!

 My mom on the other hand, who had also worked in a sewing plant, but only for a while, kept very little fabric.
-Don’t get me wrong, in her sewing cabinet there are two shelves of fabric!
+Don’t get me wrong, in her sewing cabinet, there are two shelves of fabric!
 I’m kinda in between the two of them.

 Due to a disaster in my craft cabinet the other week, I was forced to do this very thing and go through my fabrics.
 I have a tendency not to trust measurements and I overbuy, just in case I make a mistake and I usually have some leftover.
 I’ve had a good bit of sewing projects over the years and now I’ve accumulated a good bit.
 But, now I’m down to one stack!
 I feel so much lighter and it’s easier to organize.
-So take some time and schedule a “Organize Leftover Fabrics” day!
+So take some time and schedule an “Organize Leftover Fabrics” day!